Calling all Ajyal Jurors!

 If I do not feel comfortable attending the screenings in person, can I still participate?

-While you may be invited to attend a screening/event in a theatre, these will also be available online.
+While you may be able to attend a screening/event in a theatre, these will also be available online.
 So, if you are uncomfortable or have a medical condition that inhibits you from attending in person, you can still take part as a juror through our online platform.